hyperledger/besu-docs/docs/private-networks/reference/api.md

 #### Parameters

-`blockNumber`: _string_ - hexadecimal or decimal integer representing a block number, or one of the string tags `latest`, `earliest`, `pending`, `finalized`, or `safe`, as described in [block parameter](../../public-networks/how-to/use-besu-api/json-rpc.md#block-parameter)
+`blockNumber`: _string_ - hexadecimal integer representing a block number, or one of the string tags `latest`, `earliest`, `pending`, `finalized`, or `safe`, as described in [block parameter](../../public-networks/how-to/use-besu-api/json-rpc.md#block-parameter)